railwayapp/docs/src/pages/develop/services.md

 ## Empty Services

-Empty services are services with no reference to a repo or binary.
+Empty services are services with no reference to a repo.
 They are perfect for [CLI](develop/cli) deploys, running ad-hoc processes, or storing environment variables for local development.
+A repo can be connected to an empty service at any time on the service settings page.

 ## Service Metrics